rails/rails/guides/source/security.md

 * The interaction _(highlight)changes the state_ of the resource in a way that the user would perceive (e.g., a subscription to a service), or
 * The user is _(highlight)held accountable for the results_ of the interaction.

 If your web application is RESTful, you might be used to additional HTTP verbs, such as PUT or DELETE.
 Most of today's web browsers, however do not support them - only GET and POST.
-Rails uses a hidden +_method+ field to handle this barrier.
+Rails uses a hidden `_method` field to handle this barrier.

 _(highlight)POST requests can be sent automatically, too_.
 Here is an example for a link which displays www.harmless.com as destination in the browser's status bar.
 In fact it dynamically creates a new form that sends a POST request.